alialhoasy/Keywords-Cloud/readme.txt

 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin colors and decorates the tags and makes them more aesthetic than the default word cloud.
+To add a widget that shows the tags formatted, colored and of different sizes.

 == Description ==